JalalSayed1/AI-Coursework/README.md

 ### Hints

 We can approach this as a "discrete state space optimisation" problem, where firstly we can define a “selection batch size” which decides which batch of instances we’re going to leave out (this is not the same as training batch size).
-For instance, if we are in a state where the training set is $X$, we may select (by some heuristics) which points we’re gonna leave out (let that set be $\delta_1 \sub X$) so that a child state becomes $X' = X − \delta$.
+For instance, if we are in a state where the training set is $X$, we may select (by some heuristics) which points we’re going to leave out (let that set be $\delta \sub X$) so that a child state becomes $X' = X − \delta$.

 Similarly, if we choose a different $\delta' \sub X$, we reach a different child state.
 We then need to train and evaluate to see if that child state led to an improvement or not.